aviv211/aivivs26/README.md

 < - -  Welcome back to the past - - >

-# 2 truth and 1 lie
+# 2 truths and 1 lie

 I'm korean,
-I love kdaramas and Kpops,
+I love kdramas and Kpops,
 I eat a lot